 The track to the sunset viewing lookout branches off the main Ubirr loop walk, which also visits multiple rock art sites.
 Aim to arrive at the carpark at least 1 hour before sunset, so that you have time to stroll around and view the artworks.
 It’s then a 10-minute scramble up to the lookout area.
 Find your own rock to perch on, then settle down and enjoy the sun setting over the floodplain below, just like humans have for tens of thousands of years.
 Just don’t stay too long after sunset, or the local mosquitoes will discover you!

 4. Byron Bay, Australia by Toni of 2 Aussie Travellers

-One of our top spots for a sunset on Australia’s east coast is Byron Bay.
-The eastern shores are generally better known for their sunrises but Byron is special, located on a peninsula that includes Australia’s most eastern most point it enjoys spectacular sunrises and sunsets over the water.
-You can watch from a number of the beaches and cliff tops but in our view the place to be is Main Beach in the heart of the village.
+One of our top spots for sunset on Australia’s east coast is Byron Bay.
+The eastern shores are generally better known for their sunrises but Byron is special, located on a peninsula that includes Australia’s most easternmost point it enjoys spectacular sunrises and sunsets over the water.
+You can watch from a number of beaches and clifftops but in our view, the place to be is Main Beach in the heart of the village.
 Looking West towards the wreck the sun sets over the bay silhouetting the mountain ranges including Mt Warning in the distance.
 The sky is painted with a dramatic range of hues and there’s a festive atmosphere, often including some spontaneous music, as people gather to watch nature’s evening show.

 5. Russell, New Zealand by Kaylie of Happiness Travels Here